IntrntSrfr/stare/README.md

 # Discord logger for some events
 ### Made for single server use as of now.

-Steps:
+Tutorial:
 1. Create config.json file from config-template.json template
-2. run `go build -o logger.exe` inside this folder
+2. Run `go build -o logger.exe` inside this folder
-3. third
+3. Run `logger.exe`

-Create a config.json file
+4. Congratulations you did it

 | Key           | Value                                |
 | ------------- |--------------------------------------|